enze-chen/learning_modules/mse/README.md

 # MSE learning modules
 This folder contains a collection of computational MSE learning modules that I have created, largely with [Jupyter notebooks](https://jupyter.org).
+All the notebooks have interactive elements, whether it's adjusting sliders or writing your own code.
+I've tried to keep the coding parts accessible to beginners.
 The specific notebooks are:

 * Thermodynamics